But what if you could have all this and more?

 Well, you can if you work somewhere with a kollektivavtal or a collective agreement.
 Around 90 percent of Swedes benefit from such agreements in the workplace and expats can too, but many are unaware they even exist and are missing out as a result.

-For Swedish dentist Andrea Gerner, who manages two Folktandvården practices in Stockholm, a collective agreement is a deciding factor as to whether or not she accepts a job.
+For Swedish dentist Andrea Gerner, who works for Folktandvården in Skåne, a collective agreement is a deciding factor as to whether or not she accepts a job.

 “It’s one of the reasons I took my current job.
 It means you get a lot of perks, like a better pension and if you’re sick for a longer period of time, you’re compensated with money on top of the sickness benefit paid by the government,” she says.